All planning checklists

 Brief the Bride-to-Be

-Give the bride a small hint or a moment of calm before the party.
+Give the bride a small calm moment or hint of the theme without spoiling surprises.

 Easy·Standard impact